Textile: Other uses

 Textiles, textile production, and clothing were necessities of life in prehistory, intertwined with the social, economic, and religious systems.
 Other than clothing, textile crafts produced utilitarian, symbolic, and opulent items.
 Archaeological artifacts from the Stone Age and the Iron Age in Central Europe are used to examine prehistoric clothing and its role in forming individual and group identities.

 Source of knowledge

 Artifacts unearthed in various archaeological excavations informs us about the remains of past human life and their activities.
-Dyed flax fibers discovered in the Republic of Georgia indicate that textile-like materials were developed during the Paleolithic period.
-Radiocarbon dates the microscopic fibers to 36,000 years ago, when modern humans migrated from Africa.
+Dyed flax fibres discovered in the Republic of Georgia indicate that textile-like materials were developed during the Paleolithic period.
+Radiocarbon dates the microscopic fibres to 36,000 years ago, when modern humans migrated from Africa.

 Several textile remnants, such as the Inca Empire's textile arts remnants, which embody the Incas' aesthetics and social ideals, serve as a means for disseminating information about numerous civilizations, customs, and cultures.

 There are textile museums that display history related to many aspects of textiles.
-The Textile Museum raises public awareness and appreciation of the artistic merits and cultural significance of the world's textiles on a local, national, and international scale.
-Textile Museum in Washington, D.C., was established in 1925.
+A textile museum raises public awareness and appreciation of the artistic merits and cultural significance of the world's textiles on a local, national, and international scale.
+The George Washington University Museum and Textile Museum in Washington, D.C., was established in 1925.